ton-blockchain/TxTracer/README.md

 ## How to use

-Go to https://txtracer.ton.org/, enter the transaction hash or transaction link from popular viewers, click the "Trace" button, and start diving into the contract!
+Go to https://txtracer.ton.org/, enter the transaction hash or transaction link from explorer, click the "Trace" button, and start diving into the contract!

-TxTracer supports links from the following viewers:
+TxTracer supports links from the following explorers:

 - `https://ton.cx`
 - `https://tonviewer.com`